demhademha/tweak-development-guide/chapter-1.md

 Note: you may change the theme to black if you wish by tapping the settings button in ish
 ## You've done it, you've installed a terminal app on your device, time to move on
 Ok, we need to install an application called **filza** as we will use this as our file manager.
-## why not use the regular files app?
+## Why not use the regular files app?
-apple's files app doesn't give us access to the full file system of our device.
+Apple's files app doesn't give us access to the full file system of our device.
 Which means we need to use filza if we want to navigate our device's filesystem.
 In addition, filza is very easy to use.
 ## steps to install filza.
 1. Open your package manager (I'll be using sileo)
 2. Tap on "sources"